Lok Sewak Sangh: 1951–1952 elections

 The party contested the 1951–1952 parliamentary elections as well as the first assembly elections, being able to defeat Congress candidates in some constituencies.
 In the election to the Lok Sabha (Lower House of the Parliament of India), LSS won the Manbhum South-cum-Dhalbum constituency, which elected two parliamentarians.
-The LSS parliamentarians were Bhajahari Mahaton and Chaitan Manjhi.
+The LSS parliamentarians were Bhajahari Mahato and Chaitan Manjhi.
 LSS had fielded 4 candidates, won together mustered 309,940 votes (0.29% of the national vote).

 In the 1952 Bihar Legislative Assembly election, LSS fielded 12 candidates out of whom 7 were victorious.
 The LSS elected legislators were Sirish Chandra Banerjee (Baghmundi), Dimo Charmahar (Purulia-cum-Hura), Samarendra Nath Ojha (Purulia-cum-Hura), Nitai Singh Sardar (Manbazar-cum-Patamda), Satya Kinkar Mahata (Manbazar-cum-Patamda), Bhim Chandra Mahato (Barabazar-cum-Chandil) and Atul Chandra Singh Bhuiya (Barabazar cum Chandil).
 In total the 12 LSS candidates mustered 148,921 votes (1.56% of the statewide vote).